 Looking for some of the easiest yet most effective ways to speed up your website?
 These common culprits are a huge cause of slowdowns on new WordPress installations.
 That means they should be the first changes to make if your site is running slow.

-Look out for these ten optimization tips that get your website running smoothly again.
+Look out for these ten optimization tips that get your website running smoothly again, or better yet, hire top WordPress developers to ensure your site is optimized by experts.

 Choose Better Hosting